 Many directors and managers fear, however, that introducing eco-friendliness to the workplace may consume time and money that could be otherwise spent on duties relevant to their business.

 Yet companies across the UK are proving this idea wrong through implementing easy and cost-effective ways that not only help the planet but are actually benefiting their agencies.

 With this in mind, we explore how this can be achieved in three simple steps.

 It has never been easier for offices to do.
-Services like First Mile offer simple ways to recycle at reasonable rates, through providing clearly labelled bins, confidential information recycling, as well as mixed waste stores for companies with little time to sort through rubbish.
+There are plenty services that offer simple ways to recycle at reasonable rates, through providing clearly labelled bins, confidential information recycling, as well as mixed waste stores for companies with little time to sort through rubbish.
 Office initiatives that focus on reducing waste can be hugely advantageous for workplace morale, too.
 Uniting your team in a valuable project that benefits everyone – inside and outside of the business – can improve interaction between employees whose roles wouldn’t typically overlap.

 More communication across the team often results in increased idea sharing, which may lead to higher levels of productivity across the company.
 This creates a win-win scenario and means that eco-friendliness may improve the environment outside and in the office.

 This may sound obvious but printing sparingly generates a range of environmental and office benefits – from saving money on utility bills, on paper, to a reduction in energy consumption.
 And fortunately, using computers for information storage needn’t be harmful for the environment, so long as electrical equipment is conserved as much as possible, and limited solely to completing office duties.